What is aerodynamically far from optimal with current, 2015, traction kites and Para gliders?

 After recently observing kite surfers at Mui Ne beach in Vietnam for several days it became apparent that they were not interested in higher speeds, which may be achieved with a kite with better L/D ratio, as there was no speed competitions.
 They only sailed back and forth with some long or high jumps.

-For course racing I think a Nexus type kite will possibly beat LEI kites.
+For course racing I think a modified Nexus type kite can beat all other kites.

 kites have three major advantages when it comes to sailing fast